ScriptFUSION/Porter/README.md

 `Porter` provides just two public methods for synchronous data import.
 These are the methods to be most familiar with, where the life of a data import operation begins.

-* `import(Specification): PorterRecords|CountablePorterRecords` &ndash; Imports one or more records from the resource contained in the specified import specification.
+* `import(Import): PorterRecords|CountablePorterRecords` &ndash; Imports one or more records from the resource contained in the specified import specification.
 If the total size of the collection is known, the record collection may implement `Countable`.
-* `importOne(Specification): ?array` &ndash; Imports one record from the resource contained in the specified import specification.
+* `importOne(Import): ?array` &ndash; Imports one record from the resource contained in the specified import specification.
 If more than one record is imported, `ImportException` is thrown.
 Use this when a provider just returns a single record.

 Porter's asynchronous API mirrors the synchronous one with similar method names but different signatures.